bsuraj23/NineThirtyBatch/README.md

 Continue: A continue statement skips the current iteration of a loop. when a continue is executed, the program jumps to the next iteratiom of the loop.

+2. %d: used to format and print an integer value.
+   %f: used to format and print a floatingpoint number.
+   %s: used to format and print a string.
+   %t: This is less common is standard C/C++ printf functions and might indicate a custom format specififer or a specfic librarys extension.in some contexts, it could relate to time or date formatting.
+   %n: This represents a newline character,which moves the cursor to the beginning of the next line in the output.